smartdevicelink/sdl_overview_guides/docs/Overview/index.md

 This is an overview of how SmartDeviceLink (SDL) works.
 It will go through higher level discussions about certain aspects of SDL to give an intro level of understanding.

+## Supported Platforms

+This section quickly points out which platforms for the application, Core, and HMI sides of the project can be used.

 ## Getting Started